Intriguing Properties of Contrastive Losses: Feature suppression limits the potential of contrastive learning

-For DigitOnImageNet datasets, we vary the number of unique MNIST digits used in the training set, and all MNIST digits are used in the validation/test set.
-Firstly, we train supervised ResNet-50 on the created datasets with ImageNet labels, and the number of unique MNIST digits has little impact on the top-1 ImageNet classification accuracy (Figure~\ref{fig:linear_overlay_sup}).
+On DigitOnImageNet datasets, we vary the number of unique MNIST digits used in the training set, and all MNIST digits are used in the validation/test set.
+As a baseline, we train supervised ResNet-50 on the created datasets with ImageNet labels, and the number of unique MNIST digits has little impact on the top-1 ImageNet classification accuracy (Figure~\ref{fig:linear_overlay_sup}).

 We then train SimCLR on the datasets with different temperatures.
-As shown in Figure~\ref{fig:linear_overlay_unsup}, when we increase the number of unique MNIST digits, the linear evaluation performance of the learned features for MNIST classes increases accordingly, while that for ImageNet classes decreases significantly.
-The trade-off between digit recognition ability and object recognition ability shows simple features suppress the learning of hard features shared between two augmented views, and it is difficult to learn both of the competing features using existing contrastive loss (as in SimCLR).
-Different batch sizes and projection head depths are studied in Appendix~\ref{app:ext_probing_result_digit}, and they have negligible influence to the outcome we observe here.
+As shown in Figure~\ref{fig:linear_overlay_unsup}, when we increase the number of unique MNIST digits, the linear evaluation performance of the learned features for MNIST classes increases accordingly, while the accuracy for ImageNet classes decreases dramatically. {The trade-off between digit recognition ability and object recognition ability shows that simple features suppress the learning of difficult features, when both are shared between two augmented views}.
+Different batch sizes and projection head depths have negligible influence to the outcome we observe here.
+Therefore, it is difficult to learn both of the competing features using existing contrastive losses (e.g. SimCLR).